SakaethRam/WingMan/README.md

-# ZREX WingMan: Your AI Voice Wingman
+# WingMan: Your AI Voice Wingman

 ## Introduction
 WingMan is an advanced AI-powered voice assistant designed to provide real-time speech recognition, language translation, and AI-generated responses using Google’s Gemini API.
 It acts as a conversational AI that understands multilingual inputs, translates them, and provides intelligent responses.
 Additionally, WingMan can generate speech responses, making it an interactive and accessible assistant.